 India has one of the top five startup ecosystems in the world and will continue to grow rapidly in the future.

-The startup ecosystem in India is growing at 17% CAGR with about 80,000 startups in total, 8% of which are funded.
+The Indian startup ecosystem is growing at 17% CAGR with about 80,000 startups in total, 8% of which are funded.
 Among the funded startups in India, typically at least 25% go on to raise subsequent rounds and the number of funded startups is growing at 19% CAGR.

 As the share of startups raising over $50 million of capital continues to increase, India is expected to have between 95 – 105 unicorns by 2025, up from 27 in 2019.